-Now that you have acoustically treated your new studio, it’s time to soundproof the room.
-Soundproofing is a technique designed to keep outside noises out of your studio, so as not to disturb your work; and to prevent inside noises from escaping your studio, so as not to disturb your household members or neighbors.
+Once you've acoustically treated your new studio, it’s time to soundproof the room.
+Soundproofing is a technique designed to keep outside noises out of your studio, so as not to disturb your work; and to prevent inside noises from escaping your studio, so as not to disturb your household members or neighbours.

-There are four steps for properly soundproofing a room: adding mass, dampling, decoupling and filling air gaps.
+There are four steps for properly soundproofing a room: adding mass, damping, decoupling and filling air gaps.

 Damping is a soundproofing technique that helps diminish the energy from sound waves by converting that kinetic energy into heat.
 Now this sounds really technical, but it’s actually quite easy.
 Using a compound known as “green glue” or any similar product on the market, you can create a makeshift sound barrier around the walls, floors and ceilings of your studio.
 Simply use the glue to attach two rigid panels—such as sheetrock or plywood—together, and place the barrier completely around the room.

 Whenever two structures in your studio are in direct contact with each other, the sound vibrations from the first structure can transfer to the other, creating unwanted noise that can be picked up on your audio recordings.
 To remedy this problem, you will need to “decouple” or separate these structures by placing some sort of pliable rubber between these two contact points.